HugoJBello/string-to-hex-code-color/README.md

     const string2HexCodeColor = new String2HexCodeColor(0.2);
 ```

 will give you lighter colors.
-The default shade is -0.6, the greater the shade the lighter the colors will be
+The default shade is -0.6, the greater the shade the lighter the colors will be.